Hanover-Game-Off-Community/game-off-nov-2019/README.md

 # game-off-nov-2019

-Best Practices:
+Unity best practices:

 - class names should be UpperCamelCase
 - variable names and function parameters should be lowerCamelCase
-- Scripts, Sprites, Audio files, Animations, Scenes and all other Assets should be UpperCamelCase
+- Scripts, Sprites, Audio files, Animations, Scenes, Object Tags and all other Assets should be UpperCamelCase
 - no unneccessary bloat in the Update() method!
 This method is called every frame and can kill performance
 - use PlayerPrefs to store values between game sessions
 - important settings for GitHub: